-We believe in inclusive Church – church which does not discriminate, on any level, on grounds of economic power, gender, mental health, physical ability, race or sexuality.
-We believe in Church which welcomes and serves all people in the name of Jesus Christ; which is scripturally faithful; which seeks to proclaim the Gospel afresh for each generation; and which, in the power of the Holy Spirit, allows all people to grasp how wide and long and high and deep is the love of Jesus Christ.
+We believe in inclusive Church – a church which celebrates and affirms every person and does not discriminate.
+We will continue to challenge the church where it continues to discriminate against people on grounds of disability, economic power, ethnicity, gender, gender identity, learning disability, mental health, neurodiversity, or sexuality.
+We believe in a Church which welcomes and serves all people in the name of Jesus Christ; which is scripturally faithful; which seeks to proclaim the Gospel afresh for each generation; and which, in the power of the Holy Spirit, allows all people to grasp how wide and long and high and deep is the love of Jesus Christ.

 Who should I contact about safeguarding concerns?

 Our parish Safeguarding Officer is Mrs Wendy Nugent.
 If you have any concerns about safeguarding in the church, please contact either Mrs Nugent (024 7667 9700, email@example.com) or the Vicar, Reverend Dwayne Engh (024 7667 2976, firstname.lastname@example.org).

 The Diocesan Safeguarding Team has a 24-hour phone service: 024 7652 1345, and you can find out more about safeguarding arrangement throughout the Diocese on the Diocesan Safeguarding pages.

 St Mary Magdalen has adopted promoting-a-safer-church as its safeguarding policy.